-Thus, we focus towards some applications of map-germs for $f \in C^r(n,p)$, which can be illustrated as an extension of Multi-Input Multi-Output (MIMO) systems in Control Theory, e.g. We paid a special attention to Engineering areas appearing in the part II of these notes such as Computational Mechanics of Continuous Media B_1 , Computer Vision B_2 , Robotics B_3 and Computer Graphics B_4 , which are commented in the last section of this chapter.
+The application to other scientific areas was pioneered by R.Thom himself, but with a restricted viewvery focused towards simple singularities and the corresponding Catastrophe Theory 6.
+Some applications to Civil Engineering were developed along 1970s and 1980s.
+Thus, we focus towards other Engineering areas appearing in the part II of these notes such as Computational Mechanics of Continuus Media B_1 , Computer Vision B_2 , Robotics B_3 and Computer Graphics B_4 , which are commented in the last section of this chapter.
 Most mathematicians ignore basic aspects for these areas and because of this, one gives only an eye's bird view of these applications.
 A more detailed presentation is developed along the corresponding modules of the part II.